Bernd Hamann, Ph.D. (Dr. rer. nat.)

 Further, Bernd Hamann has served as Associate Vice Chancellor for Research at UC Davis, with the following main areas of responsibility: (1) providing leadership for campus-wide interdisciplinary research efforts; (2) overseeing research units reporting to the Office of Research; (3) handling appointments and performance evaluations of Academic Senate/Federation members and professional research staff with appointments in research units reporting to the Office of Research; (4) advising and working with faculty interested in pursuing proposals for research units/programs or other faculty-initiated large research efforts; and (5) coordinating, jointly with the Vice Chancellor for Research and the Associate Deans for Research, the review of complex pre-proposals for Limited Submissions programs, i.e., programs where a university can submit only a limited number of proposals to a sponsor.
 (In fiscal year 2010/11, considering all sources, the total amount of funds available to all research units reporting to the Office of Research was approximately $125M, and these units' combined expenditure amount was approximately $120M.
 Since 2008/09, UC Davis has received consistently over $600M extramural funding per year.)
 [Office of Research]

-In 2005, Bernd Hamann co-founded Stratovan Corporation, a company specializing in interactive data visualization software development [Stratovan Corporation].
-He serves as a director for Stratovan.
+In 2005, Bernd Hamann co-founded Stratovan Corporation, a company focusing on the development of computer software for data analysis, visualization and geometric modeling applications [Stratovan Corporation].
+Bernd Hamann serves as a director of Stratovan.

 Bernd Hamann's main research and teaching interests are visualization, geometric modeling (computer-aided geometric design), computer graphics, and immersive visualization environments.
 Visualization is concerned with the development of techniques that transform data into meaningful computer-generated images.
 Applications of visualization technology include the analysis of data generated in computational fluid dynamics (CFD), computational and molecular biology, medical/biomedical imaging, or physics and hydrodynamics simulation.
 Geometric modeling is primarily addressing the representation and manipulation of curves and surfaces, with major applications in automotive, aircraft and general product design.
 Computer graphics focuses on methods needed for producing realistic computer-generated images of three-dimensional objects and dynamic scenes, with applications in the computer animation and computer games industry.
 Immersive visualization is an emerging and increasingly important technology that allows engineers and scientists to interact with massive data sets in three-dimensional visualization environments.
 This technology supports stereoscopic rendering for virtual design and data analysis applications.
 Hierarchical data representation methods and effective data visualization technology are at the core of Bernd Hamann's own research interests.